Knowledge House

 • Academic instruction is required for the subjects of reading, grammar, science, mathematics, and social studies.

-• The child shall regularly attend school sessions that total the equivalent of at least 175 days per year.
+• While regular school sessions must total the equivalent of at least 175 days per year, the required days of instruction do not apply to homeschools.

 • The affidavit of intent needs to be filed only once and is not required again, unless the child is returned to public school and subsequently re-enters home schooling.